 The department consistently achieves successful results at Key Stage 4.
 We are currently following the OCR board.
-The course is divided into three main areas; performing, composing, and studying the history and theory to be able to complete the listening paper.
+The course is divided into three main areas; performing, composing and studying the history and theory to be able to complete the listening paper (listening & appraising).

-We offer a wide range of instrumental and vocal lessons; brass, strings, woodwind, percussion, acoustic and electric guitar, piano, and vocals.
-We are lucky at Crispin in that the governors subsidise toward the lessons which allows them to become more accessible.
+We offer a wide range of instrumental and vocal lessons; brass, strings, woodwind, percussion, acoustic and electric guitar, piano and vocals.
+We are lucky at Crispin in that the Trustees subsidise the lessons which allows them to become more accessible.

-The full school choir has over one-hundred pupils, whilst also having a senior choir branch, and an orchestra of thirty-five pupils.
+The full school choir has over one hundred students, whilst also having a senior choir branch and an orchestra of thirty five students.
 From this, we also have smaller ensembles; a string group and a woodwind group who rehearse on different days.
-We're delighted to have a strong tradition of pupils forming their own bands and using the facilities to rehearse.
-There are many events and opportunities for the pupils to perform, including; a carol Service held at Wells Cathedral, joint Christmas concert with Brookside Primary School, carol singing at Clark's Village raising money for charity, performing at local residential care homes, spring concert normally held in May, and the performing arts show in Strode Theatre in July.
-The pupils are given many opportunities to experience live music such as regular trips to the Royal Albert Hall, Bristol’s Hippodrome, and the Colston Hall as well as many other events throughout the year.
+We're delighted to have a strong tradition of students forming their own bands and using the facilities to rehearse.
+There are many events and opportunities for the students to perform, including; a Carol Service held at Wells Cathedral, joint Christmas Concert with Brookside Primary School, Carol singing at Clark's Village raising money for charity, performing at local residential care homes, Spring Concert normally held in May and the performing arts show in Strode Theatre in July.
+The students are given many opportunities to experience live music such as regular trips to the Royal Albert Hall, Bristol Hippodrome, and the Bristol Beacon as well as many other events throughout the year.

 Last Updated: September 2022